< Back to all posts

 UFLI Foundations logo

-Understanding UFLI’s Foundation: The Simple View of Reading
+Understanding UFLI’s foundation: the Simple View of Reading

 Simple View of Literacy equation: Reading Comprehension (RC) = Decoding (D) x (Oral) Language Comprehension (LC)